exercism/docs/product/experience.md

 ## Levels

-Much like any modern roleplaying game, experience points are accrued and represented as a level.
+Much like any modern role-playing game, experience points are accrued and represented as a level.
 Levels go from 1-99, progressively getting hard to achieve.

 ### Level Tags